antify/authorization-module/README.md

 - Does not allow a user to ban / unban himself
 - Check if the user has the expected permission to ban / unban (`CAN_BAN_AUTHORIZATION` | `CAN_UNBAN_AUTHORIZATION` | is an admin | is an super admin)

-### AuthorizationModuleBanProviderAccessButton
+### AuthorizationModuleBanAppAccessButton

-Button to ban and unban a user from a tenant.
+Button to ban and unban a user from an app instance.

 It does:
 - Switch between ban and unban